Finding accommodation and paying rent

 - That upholstered furniture and mattresses provided by your landlord have labels stating that they are fire retardant

-If anything goes wrong let the Housing Standards Team know.
-They can advise you about tenancy matters and even make sure your landlord carries out repairs.
+If anything goes wrong let us know.
+We can advise you about tenancy matters and even make sure your landlord carries out repairs.

 Customer Service Centre